neoforged/.github/primers/1.21.2/index.md

     - `DistanceManager`
         - `getSpawnCandidateChunks` - Returns all chunks that the player can spawn within.
         - `getTickingChunks` - Returns all chunks that are currently ticking.
+    - `ServerEntityGetter` - An entity getter interface implementation that operates upon the `ServerLevel`.
+        - Replcaes the missing methods from `EntityGetter`
     - `ServerPlayer`
         - `getTabListOrder` - Handles the order of players to cycle through in the player tab.
         - `getLastClientInput`, `setLastClientInput`, `getLastClientMoveIntent` - Handles how the server player interprets the client impulse.
+        - `commandSource` - Returns the player's source of commands.
+        - `createCommandSourceStack` - Creates the source stack of the player issuing the command.
     - `ThrottlingChunkTaskDispatcher` - A chunk task dispatcher that sets a maximum number of chunks that can be executing at once.
     - `TickingTracker#getTickingChunks` - Returns all chunks that are currently ticking.
 - `net.minecraft.server.packs.repository.PackRepository#isAbleToClearAnyPack` - Rebuilds the selected packs and returns whether it is different from the currently selected packs.